CommunityOne-io/communityone-sdk-python/README.md

 - `complete_custom_quest_async(custom_quest_id, discord_user_id)`: Complete a quest asynchronously
 - `get_completed_members_async(custom_quest_id)`: Get completed members asynchronously

+## Testing Mode

+CommunityOne allows you to test the full quest completion workflow in your application without affecting production quests data, helping you verify quest functionality before releasing it to your community.
+When a quest is in testing mode:
+- The quest won't be visible to regular Discord server members
+- No code changes needed! - use the same SDK methods for testing and production quests (the API automatically routes to our internal test environment)

+**How to enable:**
+1. Go to your server's [CommunityOne dashboard](https://communityone.io/dashboard)
+2. Navigate to Hype Engine > Custom Quests
+3. Click the Edit button on your quest
+4. Enable testing mode

 ## Rate Limiting

 All API endpoints are subject to rate limiting: